dev-mhowells/web-applications/html_bites/02_using_erb_dynamic_page.md

 </html>
 ```

-[Use this as reference material on ERB syntax](../pills/just_enough_erb.md) for the following challenges.
+[Use this guidance as reference material on ERB syntax](../pills/just_enough_erb.md) for the following challenges.

 ## Demonstration